vacuumlabs/react-custom-validation/README.md

 #### `validations`

-The most important part of the config.
-Value is an object containing key-value pairs of all validations.
+The most important part of the config is an object containing key-value pairs of all validations.
 The key serves as an identifier for the validation and is referred to as validation `name` throughout this documentation.
 Each value is a javascript object with the following structure:
 ```
 {
   rules: {
-    ruleName: { // used as an identifier for this rule
+    ruleName: [ // used as an identifier for this rule
-      fn: function // see below
+      fn, // first item in the list is the rule function, see below
+      arg1, // first argument for `fn`
-      args: javascript object // arguments for `fn`
+      arg2, // second argument for `fn`
-    },
-    anotherRuleName {
+      ...
+    ],
+    anotherRuleName: [
       //...
-    }
+    ],
+    ...
   },
   // Field(s) validated by this validation; optional.
   // Validation library uses this to determine which field changes, blurs and